roselleautoservices/roselleautoservices.github.io/content/homepages/services/index.md

 	</div>
 	<div class="ten columns">
 		<h4>Auto Body Paint</h4>
 We offer complete vehicle painting with the highest quality automotive paints and clear coat.
 We can do both custom and factory colors on your vehicle.
-All of our car repaints are performed in our state of the art spry booths by skilled paint technicians.
-We always remove all panels from your car to ensure a complete spot free paint job that will last a lifetime.
+All of our car repaints are performed in our state of the art spray booths by skilled paint technicians.
+We always remove all panels from your car to ensure a complete spot-free paint job that will last a lifetime.
 Spot Paint: We offer precision spot painting services utilizing advanced color matching and top quality clear coat systems to ensure a seamless match.
 We can repaint single panels and spot paint small areas with a guaranteed color match.
 Clear Coat: We utilize a 2-stage clear coat system that ensures a high quality durable finish on all automotive paint jobs.
 Your car will shine as bright as the day you drove it off the lot.
 Our clear coat comes with a lifetime guarantee.
 Laser Precision Color Matching: We offer seamless color matching using state of the art Laser Precision Color matching systems.
 We can match all factory and custom colors.